Artorize/artorizer-frontend/docs/ROUTER-API.md

 **Content-Type**: `multipart/form-data` or `application/json`

+**Authentication**: Optional - but recommended for tracking artwork ownership and enabling user-specific features.
+- **When authenticated** (session cookie present):
+    - Session must be valid and active (Better Auth session)
-**Authentication**: Optional - uses `optionalAuth` middleware.
-If authenticated (session cookie present), user info is extracted and forwarded to backend via `X-User-Id`, `X-User-Email`, `X-User-Name` headers.
-The backend can use these headers to associate the artwork with the authenticated user.
+    - User info is extracted and forwarded to backend via `X-User-Id`, `X-User-Email`, `X-User-Name` headers
+    - Backend associates artwork with authenticated user
+    - User can retrieve artwork via `GET /artworks/me` endpoint (backend)
+    - User-specific access control applied
+- **When anonymous** (no session cookie):
+    - Artwork is still processed normally
+    - Not associated with any user
+    - Processing uses processor-to-backend token-based authentication
+    - Job status queryable by job_id (public)

 #### Required Fields